bsurc/docs/docs/scheduling.md

 !!! info "R2 hardware specifications"

-    Each CPU node has two Intel Xeon E5-2680 v4 14 core 2.4GHz processors, for a total of 28 cores per node, with 192GB of memory.
-Each GPU node has 2 gpus per node.
+    Each CPU and GPU node has two Intel Xeon E5-2680 v4 14 core 2.4GHz processors, for a total of 28 cores per node.
+CPU nodes have 192GB and GPU nodes have 256GB of memory.
+Additionally, each GPU node has 2 NVIDIA Tesla NVLink P100 GPUs.

 The following are the queues available on Borah: